ymadoff/ryba/huedocker/index.coffee.md

         # use_doas says that HBASE THRIFT uses http in order to enable impersonation
         # set to false if you want to unable
         # not stable
+        # force the use of impersonation in hue.ini, it can be read by hue if set inside hbase-site.xml file
         hue_docker.ini['hbase']['use_doas'] = if hbase_thrift_ctxs[0].config.ryba.hbase.site['hbase.regionserver.thrift.http'] then 'true' else 'false'
         hue_docker.ini['hbase']['thrift_transport'] =  hbase_ctx.config.ryba.hbase.site['hbase.regionserver.thrift.framed']
       else